 At first your baby will be up multiple times in the middle of the night to feed.
 But once they start sleeping longer stretches, you’ll want to use the best overnight diapers to help prevent leaks and ensure your baby keeps sleeping those beautiful stretches!

 Add overnight diapers to your registry so you’re ready for longer stretches once your baby is!

 I’m a big fan of pacifiers for newborn babies.

 Newborns have a non-nutritive need for sucking, meaning they have a desire to suck, even if they aren’t getting milk.

 Pacifiers also reduce the risk of SIDS and can help soothe your baby to sleep.
 Many babies can use a pacifier without issue into their second birthday.
 The hospital will probably send you home with a few pacifiers, but it’s a good idea to add them to your baby registry just in case!

 The Slumberpod is one item you might not have on your baby registry, but you definitely want to add it, especially if you want to travel with your baby!

-It’s a lightweight tent-like structure that goes over your baby’s pack and play and is perfect for creating a dark and private space for your baby when you aren’t at home!
+It’s a lightweight tent-like structure that goes over your baby’s pack and play and is perfect for creating a dark and private space for baby’s sleep when traveling!

-You don’t have to worry about room sharing when you’re visiting relatives, staying in a hotel, or other types of traveling with the Slumberpod.
+You don’t have to worry about room sharing when you’re visiting relatives or staying in a hote with the Slumberpod.
 This thing makes it so convenient and is on our baby travel essentials list.